kamanashisroy/roopkotha/README.md

-roopkotha
+Roopkotha
 =========

 This is gui library and a text editor.
+This library is built upon shotodol development environment.
+It consists of modules that enables document rendering and basic gui rendering in different platforms.

 Dependencies
 ============